feature-sliced/steiger/packages/steiger-plugin-fsd/src/no-layer-public-api/README.md

 A corollary to this rule is that the layer itself should not have an index file.

+**Exception:** index files are allowed on `app` layer because it's the entry point of the application.

 Examples of project structures that pass this rule:

 ```